Quasigeodesic pseudo-Anosov flows in hyperbolic 3-manifolds and connections with large scale geometry: Convergence group action

 We first analyse the second possibility and suppose without loss of generality that $i = 0$.
 Then there is a $\tau_1$ making a perfect fit with $r_0$ and $\tau_1$ contained in a leaf $l$ of say $\oou$ with $l$ separating $r_0$ from $r_1 \cup r_2$.

 There are several possibilities each of which leads to some contradiction.
 It could be that the leaf $l$ contains another ray in the chain $\{ r_j \}$.
 Then we can produce a chain from a ray of $l$ to another ray of $l$ with less rays than the original chain, contradicting the minimality of the chain $\{ r_j, 0 \leq j \leq n \}$.
 Another option is that $l$ intersects a leaf in $\partial R$ transversely.
-Then again cut out a chain of smaller length, contradiction.
+It cannot be that consecutive rays are contained in leaves that intersect transversely.
+This is because if that were the case then either the rays make a perfect fit and a nearby pair of leaves one in $\oos$ and one in $\oou$ intersect twice, or the rays are separated by more than one perfect fit which also leads to a contradiction.
+By similar arguments no two leaves in the union of $\oos \cup \oou$ can share more than one ideal point in $\partial \oo$.
+Hence if $l$ intersects a leaf in $\partial R$ transversely, then again cut out a chain of smaller length, contradiction.
 Finally it could be that two rays of $l$ limit in ideal points of some of the $\{ r_j \}$, see fig. \ref{qg7}, a.
 Then again we can cut the region $R$ along $l$ to decrease the number of leaves/rays in the chain $\{ r_j, 0 \leq j \leq n \}$.
 We conclude that this situation cannot happen.

 We conclude that the only remaining possibility is that for all $i$, $r_{2i}$ and $r_{2i+1}$ make a perfect fit and $r_{2i+1} \cup r_{2i+2}$ does not separate consecutive perfect fits.
 Suppose that $n \geq 3$.
 Then $r_1 \cup r_2$ is a slice which makes a double perfect fit with $r_0$ and $r_3$.
 By proposition \ref{doublefit}, $r_1 \cup r_2$ is periodic and in fact, all rays $r_j, 0 \leq j \leq n$ are periodic and left invariant by the same non trivial element $g$ of $\pi_1(M)$.
 Then $r_1, r_2$ are in the boundary of adjacent lozenges $C_1, C_2$.
 Therefore $r_3$ cannot intersect $r_0$, see fig. \ref{qg7}, b.
 If $n \geq 4$ then $r_3 \cup r_4$ is in the boundary of adjacent lozenges $C_2 \cup C_3$ see fig. \ref{qg7} b.
 Then it is impossible for the chain $r_0, ..., r_n$ to close up.